So Many Books: How to Organize Your Homeschool Library

 Where to Put the Books

-During our years of homeschooling, we’ve lived in three homes and had a different way of handling books in each one.
-Convenience and independence are important to us, so the primary goal has always been that each child could easily get and put away their own books.
+During our homeschooling years, we’ve lived in three homes, each with its own approach to organizing books.
+Since convenience and independence are important to us, our primary goal has been ensuring that the children can easily access and put away their own books.

-• In the beginning, current books and IGs were kept on a bookshelf in our oldest kids’ bedroom and unused ones were stored in a detached garage.
+• In the beginning, we kept current books and IGs on a bookshelf in our oldest kids’ bedroom and stored unused ones in a detached garage.

-• In our next home, the current year’s books were on shelves in the living room, current IGs were left open in a row along one side of our hallway, and each week’s books were stacked next to the corresponding IG.
-The curriculum we weren’t using was packed away in the upper shelves of a bedroom closet.
+• In our next home, we stored the current year’s books on shelves in the living room.
+The used curriculum lived in the upper shelves of a bedroom closet.

-• We currently keep all books on the floor to ceiling shelf I mentioned earlier, upper level packages on the top, and lower level on the bottom.
-A long counter in our laundry room is where we leave current IGs open and have a small bin for each child’s books they need that week.
+• In our current house, we keep all books on the floor-to-ceiling bookcase.
+Upper level packages go on the top and lower levels go on the bottom.
+A long counter in our laundry room holds the current IGs with a small bin holding each child’s books for the week.

 Putting The Books in Order

 While the other factors are pretty straight-forward and objective, arranging books is where personal preferences come into play.
-I’ve known people who shelve books according to subject (Readers, Read-Alouds, History, etc.), while others prefer to organize by title or author’s name.
-In each of those cases, some apply their method to each Sonlight program individually and others combine their packages on their shelves.
+I’ve known people who shelve books according to subject (Readers, Read-Alouds, History, etc.).
+Others prefer to organize by title or author’s name.
 Some put all the books from one package together, but don’t worry about the specific order they’re in.

-The method that works best for our family is grouping books by package, and then lining them up in descending height order.
-When the first book gets finished, it goes to the left of the tallest unread book, beginning what will become a row of completed books in descending height before the row of books waiting to be opened.
-This satisfies my desire for things to look orderly and allows kids too young to alphabetize to put books away.
+The method we prefer is to group books by package, lining them up in descending height order.
+When we finish a book, we place it to the left of the tallest unread book.
+This begins a row of completed books arranged in descending height before the row of books waiting to be opened.
+My desire for things to look orderly is satisfied, and it allows kids too young to alphabetize to be able to put books away.

 Separating read and unread books makes it easier for kids to find the next book their IG calls for and gives tangible representation of the progress they’re making throughout the year.
 Over time, it’s also proven to be a good way for older kids to describe specific books to their younger siblings—“It’s about this tall, really thin, and has a blue cover.”
 These kinds of explanations seem to be incredibly effective for finding books.